Image of NYS Capitol Building

 The Statewide Interoperable Communications Formula-Based Grant (SICG-Formula) Program focuses on minimizing gaps in interoperable communications by aligning technology acquisitions with operational use by first responders, which provides the foundation necessary to accomplish a high level of interoperability.
 The SICG-Formula Program concentrates on improving interoperability and operability of communications systems in New York State.
 All New York State counties receive funding through the SICG-Formula Program.

-The Public Safety Answering Points (PSAP) Grant Program provides funding to all New York State county governments to consolidate and improve their public safety answering point and emergency call center operations.
+The Public Safety Answering Point (PSAP) Operations Grant Program provides funding to all New York State county governments to consolidate and improve their public safety answering point and emergency call center operations.

 Recruitment and Retention Grant Program